ravelox/pimidi/README.md

 Logic Express.

-I'm doing this purely for fun and don't expect anyone else to use it but I'm happy to accept suggestions if you every come across this code.
+I'm doing this purely for fun and don't expect anyone else to use it but I'm happy to accept suggestions if you ever come across this code.